 Here's how making an automatic bid works:

 When you go to bid on an item, you only have to put in the maximum amount of money that you want to bid on that item, at least for the moment.
-This is your maximum bid, and it is kept hidden from everyone else on eBay, at least until the current highest bid exceeds it.
+This is your maximum bid, and it is kept hidden from everyone else, at least until the current highest bid exceeds it.

 As long as your maximum bid is the highest one among all maximum bids from bidders currently in the auction for an item, eBay will automatically adjust your current bid to be equal to the second-highest maximum bid, plus one bid increment (i.e. the minimum amount that a bid is allowed to increase by).